bolitt/py-matchtpl/README.rst

         ]
     ]

-(At present, json, yaml and plaintext (by default) are allowed.
+(At present, json, yaml, plaintext or python builtin structures are allowed.
 More format will be supported later.)

 Future Scenarios